jasonleow/visualaid/src/pages/about.md

 We were inspired by the work of Sudesna Roy Chowdhury's <a href="https://sudesnaroychowdhury.wixsite.com/covid" target="_blank" rel="noopener">website</a>, a treasure trove of COVID-19-related translations for healthcare workers.
 We took that as a starting point of our project and did more field research and prototyping to come up with VisualAid.

-VisualAid is a volunteer-driven project.
-We are **not affiliated to any organization**.
+VisualAid is a volunteer-driven project and our contributors come from a wide range of organisations and backgrounds.
 Shout out to all the volunteers for burning weekends and late nights:

 <br/>